Enter the power and weight of a car or machine to calculate the power-to-weight ratio of that device.

 PTW= P / W

 In the case of a ratio, the most important thing to keep in mind is to make sure units are consistent in the end results.
-For this, the power can be any unit of power, and the same goes for weight, as long as the power to weight ratio is expressed in those same units.
-The better the power to weight ratio of a car, the better it typically performs on a straight line as well as a track.
-A car with a poor power to weight ratio will likely be slow and sluggish around corners.
+For this, the power can be any unit of power, and the same goes for weight, as long as the power-to-weight ratio is expressed in those same units.
+The better the power-to-weight ratio of a car, the better it typically performs on a straight line and track.
+A car with a poor power-to-weight ratio will likely be slow and sluggish around corners.

 Power to Weight Ratio Definition